 For this example, we will use dogs.
 However, if the subject dog’s aggressive focus is on people, we switch to people instead of other dogs.
 By following the same simple formula, which is, “Act inappropriately, and your dilemma stays in your face.
 Calm down, and it leaves,” you will reinforce the perception that calm, not crazy gets them what they want.

 We have worked with several aggressive dogs, by initially barricading them in the office, away from the other dogs in the pack, separated by only a sliding glass door.
 This allows them to see how much fun the others are having together.

 The water bucket is in the kitchen, so when the pack wants to drink, they come near the sliding glass door.
 They drink and then walk away.
 If the subject dog shows inappropriate behavior while the other dog is drinking, then an immediate, firm correction is made, simply by telling them “NO!
 BAD!”

 The objective is to have them remain calm, and eventually, the other dog walks away.
 We emphasize approval of appropriate behavior by praising the subject dog with a simple “Good boy or good girl.”
 The fact the “threat” walked away when they were calm reinforces to the subject dog, the association “I remained calm, they went away.”

-As we see appropriate behavior changes starting, we then crate the subject dog, and allow all the other dogs in the pack into the office to hang out while we have our morning coffee.
+As we see appropriate behavior changes starting, we then crate the dog and allow all the other dogs in the pack into the office to hang out while we have our morning coffee.
 This brings everyone up close and personal.
-When the crated, subject dog sees that the pack is totally ignoring his or her drama, it takes the wind out of their sails, and they will calm down.
-That’s when the pack leaves them, and usually goes outside to play.
+When the crated, subject dog sees that the pack is ignoring his or her drama, it takes the wind out of their sails, and they will calm down.
+That’s when the pack leaves them and usually goes outside to play.